graphile/pg-aggregates/README.md

 ## Disable aggregates

 The aggregates are created for all tables which really massively increases the type def in size.
-You can disable aggregates by default and enable them only for the tables yo need.
+You can disable aggregates by default and enable them only for the tables you need.

 ```ts
 // Disable aggregates by default